cswizard11/task-management-take-home/APPROACH.md

 - **Owner** inherits all Viewer permissions + adds write permissions for own org
 - **Admin** inherits all Owner permissions + extends write permissions to child orgs

+**Implementation Note:** Due to time constraints, the current backend implementation in `TaskService` uses direct role checks (e.g., `user.role === Role.VIEWER`) rather than the more granular `PermissionsGuard` and `@RequirePermissions` decorators.
+The detailed permission definitions and role-permission mapping below represent the _planned_, more flexible RBAC system that would be implemented in a full production scenario.

 ### Permission Definitions

 Permissions are granular and scope-aware: